lrudzka/Time4Me/README.md

 # Time4Me
 site About Me - created using React.

-The site is still in progress, but feel free to already visit my page.

-You can find there information about my skills.
+You are welcome to visit my page - you can find there information about my skills.

+I have tried to put to the page all the necessery information, but I have also tried to make it clear, easy and nice to use.

+Technologies: React, JavaScript, HTML5, CSS, Sass.